-The fact that someone is your patient is confidential.
+- The very fact that someone is your patient is confidential.

-All patients have a right to confidentiality.
+- All patients have a right to confidentiality.
 If a patient alleges a breach of confidentiality, they may be able to claim damages in a civil court.

 This legislation also applies to reports about dental patients.
-It allows patients to see reports written about them, for employment or insurance purposes, by a registered dentist whom they usually see in a 'normal' dentist/patient capacity.
+It allows patients to see reports written about them, for employment or insurance purposes, by a registered dentist who they usually see in a 'normal' dentist/patient capacity.
 The patient can ask you not to send a report.

 Make sure everyone in the practice team is aware of their responsibilities to protect patients' confidentiality.

-The GDC states that 'you must ensure that non-registered members of the dental team are aware of the importance of confidentiality and that they keep patient information confidential at all times'.
+The GDC states that "you must ensure that non-registered members of the dental team are aware of the importance of confidentiality and that they keep patient information confidential at all times".

-You may want to consider the following checklist:
+You may want to consider the following checklist.

-Keep any information relating to a patient secure:
+Keep any information relating to patients secure:

 Reception areas and surgeries should be planned in such a way that conversations about confidential matters cannot be overheard by a third party.
 This applies to telephone calls as well as face-to-face conversations.

 Take care also on social media.
-The GDC's guidance says, 'You must not post any information or comments about patients on social networking or blogging sites.
-If you use professional social media to discuss anonymised cases for the purpose of discussing best practice you must be careful that the patient or patients cannot be identified'.
+You should not post any information or comments about patients on social networking or blogging sites.
+If you use professional social media to discuss anonymised cases for the purpose of discussing best practice, you must be careful patients cannot be identified.

-This guidance was correct at publication 22/05/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 19/11/2021.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.